 Skip to content.
 Skip to main navigation.

-Neal Patterson is chairman of the board, chief executive officer and president of Cerner Corporation, a company he co-founded with two colleagues in 1979.
-Today Cerner is the world’s largest independent health information technology company, with over $2.5B in revenues in 2012 and approximately 12,000 associates worldwide.
+Neal Patterson is chairman of the board and chief executive officer of Cerner, a company he co-founded with two colleagues in 1979.
+Today Cerner is the world’s largest independent health information technology company with $4.4 billion in revenues in 2015 and more than 24,000 associates worldwide.
 In 2015, Cerner was ranked by Forbes as one of the “World’s Most Innovative Companies” and by Fortune as one of the “World’s Most Admired Companies.”

-Mr. Patterson grew up on his family’s farm near Manchester, Oklahoma.
+Patterson grew up on his family’s farm near Manchester, Okla.
 He earned a bachelor’s degree in finance and master’s degree in business administration from Oklahoma State University.

 Copyright © 2016 Cerner Corporation.
 All rights reserved.